Drone Rules and Regulations in UK

 Drone use has continued to grow in the UK over the last few years and this trend shows no signs of slowing down.
 However, with the increasing number of drones taking to UK skies, it is critical that ALL users (including those who fly for fun) are acutely aware of their obligations to keep themselves, other airspace users, and the general public safe at all times – this is the fundamental reason that drone use is subject to UK law through the Air Navigation Order.

 This article is in no way intended to scare people away from drones, quite the contrary in fact.
-Instead, we are aiming to uncover and clarify the details of the current UK drone laws and regulations, and also to explain what drone users can expect for the future, so users can continue to enjoy drones safely and responsibly.
+Instead, we are aiming to uncover and clarify the details of the past and present (post 31st Dec 2020) UK drone laws and regulations, so users can continue to enjoy drones safely and responsibly.

-What is the purpose of the your flight?
+What is the purpose of the flight?
+(No longer applicable from 31st Dec 2020)

-Due to slight variations in the regulations for different flight purposes, it is important to first consider the type of drone flight that you intend to carry out.
-Generally speaking, your flights will tend to fall under one of the following categories:
+Due to slight variations in the regulations for different flight purposes, it used to be important to first consider the type of drone flight that you intended to carry out.
+Generally speaking, your flights would tend to fall under one of the following categories:

 - Recreational – where the flight is being conducted purely as an ‘enjoyment’ or sporting activity